TeseoLou/clancy-nook-walking-tours/README.md

 Goals 6 and 7, while not central to the website's initial development, represent aspirational objectives for the business’s growth and social impact.
 By planting the seeds for these initiatives now, the site can evolve over time to accommodate these long-term ambitions.

 #### **User Demographics**
-Understanding who is attending and booking Clancy Nook tours was a vital part of the design process.
-Establishing clear user demographics allowed us to identify key user groups, their needs, and their motivations, which informed the development of tailored user stories and features for the website.
+Understanding attends and books Clancy Nook tours establishes clear user demographics, which permitted the identification of key user groups, their needs, and their motivations.
+These in turn informed the development of tailored user stories and features for the website.
 By analysing the clientele and tour attendance patterns, we could align the website's functionality and content with the expectations of the target audience.
-This ensured that every feature and piece of information on the site would resonate with its users and provide maximum value.

-The demographics were broken down by tour type to account for the unique audience profiles each tour attracts:
-Understanding who is attending and booking Clancy Nook tours was a vital part of the design process.
-Establishing clear user demographics allowed us to identify key user groups, their needs, and their motivations, which informed the development of tailored user stories and features for the website.
-By analyzing the clientele and tour attendance patterns, we could align the website's functionality and content with the expectations of the target audience.
 This ensured that every feature and piece of information on the site would resonate with its users and provide maximum value.

 The demographics were broken down by tour type to account for the unique audience profiles each tour attracts:
 - **City Center Tour:**